rgoulter/cs5237-VoronoiArt/README.md

 Create a "stain-glass" effect using the Voronoi diagram of an image, with randomly generated points.

+This project is based on methods out in the paper: http://www.cs.swarthmore.edu/~adanner/cs97/s08/papers/gorbach.pdf

+## Usage

+Load an image using the "..." button.

+Select a number of points to generate.
+1,000 works well.

+Generate random points, either with a uniform distribution, or with a Probability Distribution based on detected edges.

+Generate the Voronoi diagram of these points.

+Clicking the "Draw Image", "Draw Effect" buttons will allow you to switch between what is shown on the canvas.
+Voronoi sites and edges can be shown/hidden with the checkboxes.
+(You can also see the Edge detection steps, if the points were generated with the edge detection method).

+Clicking "Save Image" will output the canvas to "output.bmp" in the current directory.

 ## Known Limitations and Future Improvements

 * The color of the polygons do not represent the true average color of the area of the polygon in the image.
 This limitation was present for speed limitations.
 A GLSL fragment shader was implemented but not integrated.